 About us

-This blog was set up by Adriana and Jes, in August 2017, to promote healthcare science and create a platform for trainee healthcare scientists to share their experiences.
+This blog was set up by Adriana and Jes in August 2017 to promote healthcare science and create a platform for trainee healthcare scientists to share their experiences.
 Since then, the community and support network around this blog has taken leaps and bounds.
 We’re so proud of what it’s become.

 We’re both completing our training through a scheme called the STP, the Scientist Training Programme.
 You may be wondering: what is the STP?
 Well, it’s a training scheme run by the National School of Healthcare Science (NSHCS) providing individuals with the opportunity to fast track their training to become registered clinical scientists in a growing number of specialisms by combining work-based and academic learning.